biodatageeks/sequila-cloud-recipes/README.md

 but some security tweaks have been disabled for the sake of simplicity.
 Some cloud deployments best practices has been intentionally skipped as well.
 Check code comments for details.

+# Demo scenario
+1. The presented scenario can be deployed on one of the main cloud providers: Azure(Microsoft), AWS(Amazon) and GCP(Google).
+2. For each cloud two options are presented - deployment on managed Hadoop ecosystem (Azure - HDInsight, AWS - EMR, GCP - Dataproc) or or using managed Kubernetes service (Azure - AKS, AWS - EKS and GCP - GKE).
+3. Scenario includes the following steps:
+   1. setup distributed object storage
+   2. copy test data
+   3. setup computing environment
+   4. run a test PySeQuiLa job using PySpark
 # Modules statuses
 ## GCP